zendikillb/scvatal/CONTRIBUTING.md

 ## Bug fixes

-First make sure the bug you want to report or fix hasn't been already reported in the [GitHub issues](https://github.com/juliangarnier/anime/issues?q=is%3Aissue+label%3Abug).
+First make sure the bug you want to report or fix hasn't been already reported.
 If the bug you want to work on doesn't have a related issue, [open one](https://github.com/juliangarnier/anime/issues/new?template=bug_report.md), and attach the "Bug" label.

 ## New features